am2512/am2512.github.io/_posts/2016-03-30-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Simulation of somersaults on a trampoline using Mathematica"
-color:  teal
+color:  red
-width:   6
+width:   4
 height:  1
 date:   2016-03-30 11:31:49 +0200
 categories: jekyll update